CprimeLearningLabs/gitops-bootcamp/exercise/environment-promotion/promote-version.md

 The command we used before to create the image we pushed to the registry was this:

 ```
-docker build -t ghcr.io/<GitHub username>/simple-http-server:latest .
+docker build -t ghcr.io/<GitHub organization>/simple-http-server:latest .
 ```

 The only thing we'll do differently now is that instead of using `latest`, we'll use a version number.
 Versioning strategies differ and it's worth communicating with your organization to decide on how you want to version your software, likely following something like [Semantic Versioning](https://semver.org/).
 This is not the topic of this course, so we'll use simple integer version numbers here, starting with zero.

-To build an image for version 0 of our application, we'll use (replacing `<GitHub username>` with your GitHub username):
+To build an image for version 0 of our application, we'll use (replacing `<GitHub organization>` with your GitHub organization name):

 ```
-docker build -t ghcr.io/<GitHub username>/simple-http-server:0 .
+docker build -t ghcr.io/<GitHub organization>/simple-http-server:0 .
 ```

-AFter the build is complete, push this to your registry. with (replacing `<GitHub username>` with your GitHub username) (you should still be logged in to the registry - if not, you'll need to log in):
+AFter the build is complete, push this to your registry. with (replacing `<GitHub organization>` with your GitHub organization name) (you should still be logged in to the registry - if not, you'll need to log in):

 ```
-docker push ghcr.io/<GitHub username>/simple-http-server:0
+docker push ghcr.io/<GitHub organization>/simple-http-server:0
 ```

 ## Update the deployment to use the versioned image